LRG3/Project-1/README.md

 # Project-1

-•	Project Name - Vacation Out!
+•	Project Name - Beach Out!

 •	Team Members - Jarred Wheet, Malorie Wright, Phongsavanh Xayvongsack (Sushi), and Robert Gonzalez

-•	Project Description – Vacation Out! is for the spontaneous traveler in all of us who may not know where to start looking for the perfect adventure.
-Vaction Out! is your digital travel agent for the best US Beaches.
+•	Project Description – Beach Out! is for the spontaneous traveler in all of us who may not know where to start looking for the perfect adventure.
+Beach Out! is your digital travel agent for the best US Beaches.
 This site is designed to help you chose your next beach adventure starting with a random US beach location!

 •	Sketch of Final Product: